JoelTrent/LikelihoodBasedProfileWiseAnalysis.jl/docs/src/examples/binomial_normal_approximation.md

 # Gaussian Approximation of a Binomial Distribution

+The code included in this example is compiled into a single file [here](https://github.com/JoelTrent/LikelihoodBasedProfileWiseAnalysis.jl/-/tree/main/examples/binomial_normal_approximation.jl).

 This model is taken from an unreleased paper by the authors of the workflow [simpsonprofilewise2023](@cite).
 The Binomial distribution is defined as:

 ```math